mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - **Pair with a friend and do 45 minute interviews, take turns to interview each other**, this according to me is the best way to prepare because you're actually doing what you're supposed to do in an interview.

-### Onsite preparation (4 weeks)
+### Onsite preparation

 - After the phone screen interviews, schedule onsites in 4 to 6 weeks (I did 4 weeks)
-- Pick new problems based on the patterns from the leetcode master link, I discarded some that had a bad thumb up/thumbs down ratio
+- Pick new problems based on how weak I felt in the patterns shown in the [leetcode master link](https://Leetcode.com/discuss/general-discussion/665604/important-and-useful-links-from-all-over-the-Leetcode), I discarded some problems that had a bad thumbs up/thumbs down ratio
 - Pick solved problems and review your solutions if you did them recently, if you solved them a long time ago redo them, re-read solutions by other people
 - Do mock interviews again and again, I eventually went through all the onsite mock interviews for Google and Facebook
 - Participate in the weekly Leetcode contest